navyad/ask-hn-urls/README.md

 , gathering all urls for posts like this would be useful.

 ### Setup
-* Install 3.11 or newer.
+* Install Python 3.11 or newer.
 * Install pipenv
 * Run ```pipenv install``` and ```pipenv shell```